unibo-dtm-se-2324-Temporario/report/sections/03-design/index.md

         - startTime: Timestamp (date and time when the event starts)
         - duration: Number (duration of the event in hours)
         - userUID: String (identifier of the user who created the event)

-2. Data persistence technologies - The primary data persistence technology used in the application is Firebase Firestore, a NoSQL cloud database provided by Google.
-Firestore is chosen for its scalability, real-time data synchronization, and seamless integration with Firebase Authentication, allowing for secure user management.

 3. Firebase Authentication is used to handle user sign-in and login processes, ensuring that user data is stored securely and accessible only to authorized users.